Drone in a Box for the Construction Industry

 Remote deployment means that the drone can collect data where it may be difficult to manually launch and land a drone.

-The box also provides a safe haven for the drone, reducing the risk of theft or damage.
+The box also provides a haven for the drone, reducing the risk of theft or damage.
 The box can also be locked for added security.

 Automated Operation